bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 #### Lack of imagination

-My first objection comes from the assumptions about the text — this already gives too much ground.
+My first objection comes from the assumptions about the text -- this already gives too much ground.
 I don't have a problem with "substantially accurate text" because I don't think the primary issues come from translation or copying problems.
 Quotes like "people who knew at first hand the details of his life and teaching or people who spoke with those eyewitnesses" and "basic assumption of authenticity, that the narrative represents what someone relatively close to the situation claimed" are not well-supported historically.
 I think this can be handled in the present analysis by rolling these assumptions into the primary claim, $R$, and adding the contrary claims into the alternative, $\sim\!\!R$.
 By restricting the analysis to only those that, effectively, assume eye-witness testimony already favors the primary claim unduly.

 For an example, it helps to recall that what we actually have for evidence are *claims* written decades later which all show theological embellishment and literary structures.
 If you see the Gospel of Mark as a story about how the "last shall be first," a response to the Roman destruction of the Jewish temple, then many of the claims collapse as possible literary constructions.
-The testimony of the women is easily understood in this context and can be further understood as a way of Mark dealing with the possible fact that the entire story is a late creation — those "unreliable women" didn't get the message out until now.
-In fact Mark, our earliest Gospel, doesn't even mention any of the testimony from the disciples about the resurrection and the letters of Paul never even mention disciples…at all.[^disciple]
+The testimony of the women is easily understood in this context and can be further understood as a way of Mark dealing with the possible fact that the entire story is a late creation -- those "unreliable women" didn't get the message out until now.
+In fact Mark, our earliest Gospel, doesn't even mention any of the testimony from the disciples about the resurrection and the letters of Paul never even mention disciples...at all.[^disciple]

 [^disciple]:Paul mentions apostles but never mentions anyone actually knowing Jesus personally, listening to his ministry, or being with him during the crucifixion.